ScopeFoundry/scopefoundry.github.io/content/en/docs/200_hardware-sharing/_index.md

    git push -u origin
    ```

-If you'd like to share your updates with the original owner, create a Pull Request on GitHub, and they can decide whether to include it.
+To share your contributions with the original owner, create a Pull Request on GitHub, and they can decide if they like to merge your contributions.